galaxyproject/galaxy-hub/src/search/index.md

 title: Searching the Galaxy
 layout: search.pug
 ---
-Here are the results of the pan-galactic search you requested.
+Welcome to the comprehensive Galaxy search interface.
+Results will appear below.